 Celeste explains that in a recent study of 10,000 people, it showed we are more than ever divided by polarised opinions, and less likely to listen to one another.
 She says somewhere we lost the way to balance speaking and listening, and this is partly down to technology – though it’s not entirely to blame.

-The quote I loved the most from Celeste was “I listen to be amazed”, which means we have to truly listen to seek out what amazing gems the other person has hidden.
+The quote I loved the most from Celeste was “I listen to be amazed”, which means we have to truly listen to seek out what gems the other person has to offer.

 Watch it for yourself and try out her 10 tips – they’re definitely something to try and live by.